lisaong/adl/SMDL/Day2/lessons/task1/task.md

 ## Tokenizer

-Vectorize a text corpus, by turning each text into a sequence of integers (each integer being the index of a token in a dictionary).
+Tokenizes a text corpus, by turning each text into a sequence of integers (each integer being the index of a token in a dictionary).

 This is the predecessor for `tf.keras.layers.experimental.preprocessing.TextVectorization`.
 Unlike `TextVectorization`, this only performs tokenization.

 Note: besides a sequence of integers, other representations include binary, word count, and tfidf.

 The following settings are most commonly used:
 - num_words: if set, only returns the most common (`num_words-1`) words for each sequence.
-"Most common" is determined globally.
+"Most common" is determined globally (vocabularly-level).
+The vocabulary is setup by the call to `tokenizer.fit_on_texts()`.
-- lower: whether to convert to lower-case
+- lower: whether to convert to lower-case before tokenization.

 These are the default settings:
 ```